Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **Communication with Other Interfaces**:
   - **Internal**:
-    - **Card Management**: Card managment requests images for newly generated cards and is sent back image or error.
+    - **Card Management**: Card management requests images for newly generated cards and is sent back image or error.
     - **Game Engine**: Game engine requests images for boss encounters.
   - **External**:
     - **Image Generation API**: Generates images based on given descriptions.

 - **Rationale**: This interface isolates image generation to a single component, allowing easy changes and enhancements in the future.
 It simplifies image management and keeps the logic for visual elements modular.
-Having logic for image generation seperate allows other components to use the interface without needing to know how it works.
+Having logic for image generation separate allows other components to use the interface without needing to know how it works.

 ---

-#### vii. **AI-Language Model Interface**
+#### vi. **AI-Language Model Interface**

 - **Purpose**: Powers the AI-driven storylines for the game.